dxxConan/Twitter-US-Airlines-Sentiment-Analysis/README.md

 # Twitter-US-Airlines-Sentiment-Analysis
-This is a kaggle completetion you can refer to [Top description](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) it is about analyzing how travelers in February 2015 expressed their feelings on Twitter
+This is a kaggle completetion you can refer to [Topic description](https://www.kaggle.com/crowdflower/twitter-airline-sentiment) it is about analyzing how travelers in February 2015 expressed their feelings on Twitter